-Monetary and fiscal policy interactions have attracted research interest since the 2008 crisis due to a global increase in fiscal debt.
-This paper constructs a macroeconomic model of joint fiscal and monetary policies for an emerging open economy, incorporating its structural specifics: two monetary instruments -- interest rate to target inflation and foreign exchange interventions to manage the exchange rate, two fiscal instruments -- public consumption and public investment, two types of households -- forward-looking optimizers and rule-of-thumb consumers, and foreign debt.
-Parameters are calibrated for the case of Hungary.
-The results show that public investment and public consumption shocks differently affect the foreign debt, net exports, and interest rate.
-A positive monetary policy shock through its reduction of investment lowers the foreign debt and improves the net exports.
-A collateral constraint on foreign debt changes the transmission mechanisms of fiscal, monetary, foreign demand, and productivity shocks, making the model volatile due to its shadow value, which enters the uncovered interest rate parity condition and influences the interest rate.
+Since the 2008 crisis, rising fiscal debt globally has renewed interest in the interaction between monetary and fiscal policy.
+This study constructs a macroeconomic model of joint fiscal and monetary policies for an emerging open economy, incorporating its structural specifics: two monetary instruments -- interest rate, to target inflation, and foreign exchange interventions, to manage the exchange rate, two fiscal instruments -- public consumption and public investment, two types of households -- forward-looking optimizers and liquidity-constrained consumers, and foreign debt via a collateral constraint.
+Parameters are calibrated for Hungary as an emerging small open economy with its high private foreign debt and public debt.
+The results show that the collateral constraint changes the transmission mechanisms of fiscal, monetary, foreign demand, and productivity shocks, making most variables volatile due to a shadow value of foreign debt, which additionally appears in the uncovered interest parity condition and affects the domestic interest rate.

 Earlier Research: